(AIOps modules are accessible only to users with SuperAdmin permissions.)

 To open the Autopilot dashboard go to the main menu and select Administration > AIOps: Autopilot.

-The Summary tab of the Autopilot dashboard visualizes the results of the Autopilot scan using three circular indicators (called donuts).
+The Summary tab of the Autopilot dashboard visualizes the results of the Autopilot scan using three gauge-style indicators.
 These indicators are Observe, Analyze and Act, and they summarize the recent activity of Autopilot.

 - Observe – Shows how many Netreo configuration items were scanned and how many items that require fixing (called findings) were discovered.